jmacmi11an/Sartorial/README.md

 The use of firebase was one of the biggest obstacles to my early progress.
 I spent several days trying to connect what was successful user authentication in firebase, to my stored database of user information.
 After attaching this data there was a good deal of time spent learning how to modify data as well as query it.

+Even with time dedicated to brainstorming the best way to store data I made a lot of mistakes which required a few restarts.

-###Future Updates
+### Future Updates
 [ ] Design - this website is in desperate need of some quality CSS.
-[ ] Creating a page that clearly allows users to modify what wardrobe items they have.
+[ ] Creating a page that clearly allows users to modify what wardrobe items they have from within their Wardrobe Zero.
+[ ] Creating a page that clearly allows users to customize their Wardrobe Zero items. .
 [ ] Creating a page that clearly allows users to modify their personal information.
 [ ] Allow Profile photo options, style preferences and general personalization.
 [ ] Include easter eggs for users based on their birthday.